MobileLLM/conv_relu_plus_plus/README.md

-# Anonymous code MOBICOM2023 of "ConvReLU++: Reference-based Lossless Acceleration of Conv-ReLU Operations for Mobile Deep Vision"
+# Code for "ConvReLU++: Reference-based Lossless Acceleration of Conv-ReLU Operations for Mobile Deep Vision"

 This repo contains three frameworks code, including Pytorch, TFlite-micro and NCNN.
 Please download pre-trained models and datasets according to our paper.
 After downloading all codes and assests, compile NCNN and TFlite-micro for reproduce the experiment results.